AvoDerm Natural Vegetarian Formula canned dog food receives the Advisor’s second-lowest tier rating of 2.5 stars.

 Estimated Dry Matter Nutrient Content

-Ingredients: Water, soybean meal, rice, canola oil, barley, peas, carrots, potatoes, guar gum, tricalcium phosphate, blueberries, cranberries, carrageenan, calcium carbonate, tomato paste, flax seed, dried kelp, potassium chloride, lecithin, salt, avocado meal, avocado oil, minerals (iron amino acid chelate, zinc amino acid chelate, cobalt amino acid chelate, copper amino acid chelate, manganese amino acid chelate, sodium selenite, potassium iodide), vitamins (vitamin E, A, B12, D3 supplements, thiamine mononitrate, biotin, riboflavin supplement), choline chloride
+Ingredients: Water, soybean meal, carrots, rice, canola oil, potatoes, peas, barley, guar gum, blueberries, cranberries, calcium carbonate, cassia gum, xanthan gum, tricalcium phosphate, tomato paste, flaxseed (source of omega-3), dried kelp, potassium chloride, avocado meal, avocado oil, salt, minerals (zinc amino acid chelate, iron amino acid chelate, copper amino acid chelate, manganese amino acid chelate, sodium selenite, cobalt amino acid chelate, potassium iodide), vitamins (thiamine mononitrate, vitamin E supplement, niacin supplement, d-calcium pantothenate, vitamin A supplement, riboflavin supplement, biotin, vitamin B12 supplement, pyridoxine hydrochloride vitamin D3 supplement, folic acid), choline chloride

 Fiber (estimated dry matter content) = 7.7%

 |Calorie Weighted Basis||25%||33%||42%|

 The first ingredient in this dog food is water, which adds nothing but moisture to this food.
 Water is a routine finding in most canned dog foods.